-We don’t have to tell you how tough it has been for most people in lockdown.
+We don’t have to tell you how tough it has been for most people in lockdown – many have taken up lockdown activities that may not be helpful.
 As addiction experts, we know it has caused a rise in mental health issues, and an obvious increase in people drinking at home.
 And, it is understandable, as many struggle to find something to do to fill their day.
 With 21% of drinkers saying they have increased their consumption during lockdown, there was also, surprisingly good news that 6% of drinkers have also decided to stop entirely during lockdown.

-If you are finding it hard to fill your hours, there are many things you can do to pass the time without resorting to alcohol.
+If you are finding it hard to fill your hours, there are many lockdown activities you can try without resorting to alcohol.

 Do you have any hobbies?
 Would you like to get in shape?
 What is the one job around the house you never got around to?
 There are various activities you can do to help pass the time during lockdown.